 ZOROASTRIANISM TODAY

 Zoroastrianism used to be one of the most dominant religions of its time.
 It had power, glory, wealth, and millions of diligent followers world wide.
 After the Islamic invasions and their decline, they've dwindled down to almost nothingness, with just a few thousand remaining in existence.
 And even those few people left are forgetting the old traditions.
 In the old times, marrying someone from outside the religion was frowned upon, while now they're marrying who they choose.
 Their non-evangelizing method hasn't improved their faith, and all they have left is a few ancient temples for a dying religion.
 There isn't much hope for this once grand religion, and even devout Zoroastrians believe that their religion will be completely dead in about 50 years.
 A sad ending for a once glorious religion.
+WORKS CITED

 Persia at the Crest.
 A Soaring Spirit: TimeFrame, 600-400 BC.
 Alexandria, VA: Time-Life, 1987.
 37-38.
 Print.